Money Mutual is an online matching service for payday loans. You’ve probably seen their commercials with Montel Williams.

 In short, make sure you’re confident in your ability to repay the loan before you agree to it.
 Otherwise, you could end up in a worse financial situation than you’re already in.

-If you do, however, find a loan that works for you, you’ll be taken directly to the lender’s website to complete your application and sign your loan agreement.
+If you do, however, find a short term loan that works for you, you’ll be taken directly to the lender’s website to complete your application and sign your loan agreement.

 Once You’re Approved

 You can get approved quickly and if you sign your loan agreement right away, you could receive your funds in as fast as 24 hours.
 This could be slower depending on the lender and if you apply on a weekend or holiday.
-After you get your loan funds, you’re ready to use the money for whatever you need.
+After the funds are in your bank account, you’re ready to use the money for whatever you need.
 You’ll also find out when your payment is due to your lender, and how you can submit your payment.

 It’s important to stay on top of those payments.
 If you don’t, you can quickly accrue expensive fees and the account could eventually go to collections.